felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

 {{< figure src="/img/krikzz-war.png" position="center" caption="" >}}

-The MiSTer project shows that collaboration allows great things to happen.
+The MiSTer project shows that collaboration allows seemingly impossible challenges to be overcome.
 We are all human and we all need each other in order to make incredible things happen.
 It is a shame to have war in this day and age.
 I hope everyone in Ukraine will be alright and that this conflict will be solved soon.
 I can only observe from my distant vantage point.
 My heart